 - Batu Cermin Cave

 Upon landing at Yogyakarta airport and clearing the arrival formalities, you will meet your guide for the transfer by private, air-conditioned vehicle to your hotel.

 Setting out before sunrise, visit the stunning temple complex at Borobudur, one of Southeast Asia’s most impressive sites and the largest single Buddhist monument in the world.
 This morning’s excursion ends with a lesson in Indonesian Gamelan music and lunch at a local restaurant.
-Rest of the day at leisure.
+The rest of the day is at leisure.